YaoYinYing/PPRCODE_Guideline/README.md

   1. Paste your FASTA sequence in the upper text area.
   2. Enter your email address.
   3. Click the Submit button.
+ After the submission, the webpage will be automatically refreshed several times.

+### How

 ## Analysis of the result